-Bronx River Pkwy Exit22 at the Weschester County Center, Bronx, NY
+Bronx River Pkwy Exit 22 at the Westchester County Center, Bronx, NY

 Spend a Family Day at the Legoland Discovery Center in Yonkers

 Open Year Round: If your kids are obsessed with Legos, it's worth taking a trip north to Legoland Discovery Center in Yonkers.
 There are 12 great family attractions offering hours of indoor fun, including rides, interactive stations and a massive play structure to explore.
-Neither you nor your kids need to be Lego nuts to enjoy yourselves hereI Admission is $22 for adults and $19 for children ages 3 to 12.
-Legoland Discovery Center, 39 Fitzgerald Street, Yonkers.
+Neither you nor your kids need to be Lego nuts to enjoy yourselves here!
+Admission is $22/adults & $19/children ages 3 to 12.
+Legoland Discovery Center, 39 Fitzgerald St, Yonkers.
 Open daily year round.
 Sundays thru Thursdays from 10:00 am until 7:00 pm and Fridays thru Saturdays from 10:00 am thru 9:00 pm.
 Visit their website for more information.

 Try a Free Aikido Class in White Plains